dgorin1/mddtoolkit/README.md

 # Multi-Diffusion Domain Model Toolkit (mddtoolkit)

-This software package is a companion to the paper, "Revisiting the MDD Model with Modern Optimization Techniques", and offers a set of tools for understanding the results of step-heating diffusion experiments (McDougall and Harrison, 1999) through the lens of the Multi-Diffusion Domain Model (Harrison, 2013).
+This software package is a companion to the paper, \emph{"Revisiting the MDD Model with Modern Optimization Techniques"}, and offers a set of tools for understanding the results of step-heating diffusion experiments (McDougall and Harrison, 1999) through the lens of the Multi-Diffusion Domain Model (Harrison, 2013).
 We utilize SciPy's implementation of Differential Evolution in order to search for all MDD-model parameters simultaneously.
 Advanced users may feel free to experiment with the optimization parameters for customized results, but beginner users should feel comfortable using our software without detailed knowledge of the Differential Evolution algorithm.
 ## Table of Contents

 - [Installation](#installation)